Swiss minister: Bern to rework its ‘offer’ after US tariff blow

 For Trump, however, the trade deficit with Switzerland is too high.
 Starting on August 7, the US thus intends to apply unilateral additional tariffs of 39% on Swiss imports unless another agreement is reached.

-In this regard, Parmelin said “a future offer will be prepared” and submitted to Washington; meanwhile both he and the finance minister, Karin Keller-Sutter – who also holds the rotating Swiss presidency – are ready to travel overseas at any time “if requested.”
+In this regard, Parmelin said “a future offer will be prepared” and submitted to Washington; meanwhile both he and Finance Minister Karin Keller-Sutter – who also holds the rotating Swiss presidency – are ready to travel overseas at any time “if requested.”

 Among remaining options, Parmelin cited the possible purchase of liquefied natural gas, which the European Union (EU) has committed to importing in large quantities from the US in exchange for a more “moderate” tariff rate of 15%.